tbgh011/kepler/README.md

 ## Features
 - Wavelet sharpening (Gaussian, Z-Gaussian, Bilateral, B3-spline) with per-layer Sharpen, Denoise, and SharpenFilter controls
-- FFT denoising with interactive frequency curve and pre/post-wavelet placement
+- FFT denoising driven by an interactive frequency-spectrum graph — POST (after all wavelet layers) and PRE-Layer 1/2/3 stages can be enabled in **any combination**, each keeping its own Start, End and Curve band
 - RGB color balance, saturation, vibrance, hue rotation
 - Levels & Curves with draggable tone curve canvas
 - CLAHE (Contrast Limited Adaptive Histogram Equalization)